 Any of the companies researched and identified for investment on this post are generally going to meet these criteria.

-The information provided on this site is based on my own personal experience, research, and analysis, and it is not to be construed as professional advice.
+Information provided on this site is based on my own personal experience, research, and analysis, and it is not to be construed as professional advice.
 Please conduct your own research before making any investment decisions.
 I am not a professional financial advisor, stockbroker, or planner, nor am I a CPA or a CFP.
 The contents of this site and the resources provided are for informational and entertainment purposes only and do not constitute financial, accounting, or legal advice.
 The author is not liable for any losses or damages related to actions or failure to act related to the content on this website.
-I also may own stock in all of the aforementioned companies.